rsms/rsm/README.md

     - mutable locals, parameters and variables are all treated the same
     - simple syntax where white-space is ignored

+"RSM" initially stands for "rsms's smol machine" but can also be interpreted as "Really smol machine", or "Raggedy-ass special mumbojumbo", or the recursive acronym "RSM smol machine" (in case you miss the golden days of PHP), or anything you'd like it to mean!
+Your imagination is really the limit here my friend.

 ## Building & running

 ```
+./build.sh -debug
-./build.sh -debug && ./out/rsm factorial.rsm 15
+./out/rsm factorial.rsm 15
 ```

 You'll need the following things to build rsm:
 - bash (or a bash-compatible shell like zsh)
 - [ninja](https://ninja-build.org) (or a ninja-compatible program like [samurai](https://github.com/michaelforney/samurai))
-- C11 compiler (like Clang or GCC) with a standard libc
+- C11 compiler with libc (e.g. clang or GCC)

 ## Example